IBM/Ansible-OpenShift-Provisioning/README.md

     * In a text editor of your choice, open env.yaml, found in the main directory of this repository
     * Fill out all of the required variables for your specific installation
 * **Step 3: DNS Configuration**
-    * Get DNS configuration files (forward (.db), reverse (.rev), and named.conf), or have them pre-defined by your networking team, and place them in the roles/dns/files folder.
+    * Get DNS configuration files (forward (.db), reverse (.rev), and named.conf), or have them pre-defined by your networking team.
+    * Place them in the roles/dns/files folder
+    * Please leave the named.conf the same name.
+    * Rename the .db and .rev files with the same name you set for "env_metadata_name" in env.yaml (i.e. distribution.rev)
 * **Step 4: Setup Script**
     * Navigate to the folder where you saved the Git Repository
     * Run "ansible-playbook setup.yaml --ask-become-pass"